jonnonz1/nz-statute-book/acts/public/2013/non-bank-deposit-takers-act-2013.md

   (a) a bank that is a registered bank under the Reserve Bank of New Zealand Act 1989:
   (b) a local authority:
   (c) the Crown (as defined in the Public Finance Act 1989):
-  (d) an entity that is in receivership (provided that no debt securities are being offered to the public in New Zealand by, or on behalf of, the entity):
+  (d) an entity that is in receivership (provided that no debt securities are being offered under an NBDT regulated offer by, or on behalf of, the entity):
   (e) an entity that is in liquidation (whether under Part 16 of the Companies Act 1993 or under any other enactment):
   (f) a person, or a member of a class of persons, declared by regulations made under section 73(1)(d) not to be an NBDT for the purposes of this Act.